iklobato/table-top-poc/README.md

 5) Player flow (via UI)
 - Go to `/`
-- Select session, table, and role → Join
+- Provide your name, select session, table, and role → Join
 - When round starts: see question and timer, pick one option → Submit

 ## Run locally without Docker